-Students occasionally must exit field prematurely, i.e. due to illness, program withdrawal or leave of absence, or course failure.
-In these instances, students are expected to professionally exit from their placement agency in a timely manner.
+In these cases, students are expected to professionally exit from their placement agency in a timely manner.
+Students should:

-- Students should contact their faculty liaison to make sure they are aware of the situation. - Students should meet with their field educator to explain that they are unable to continue.
-They should work with their Field Educator to develop a plan for termination which may include terminating with clients; returning keys or pass tokens; and, making sure record keeping is up to date. - Follow up with your Faculty Liaison and the Field Department in an email confirming that you have professionally terminated from your field placement.
+- Contact their faculty liaison to make sure they are aware of the situation. - Meet with their field educator to explain that they are unable to continue.
+They should work with their Field Educator to develop a plan for termination which may include terminating with clients; returning keys or pass tokens; and, making sure record keeping is up to date. - Follow up with your Faculty Liaison and the Field Department in an email confirming they have professionally terminated from your field placement.